The Keto diet is unique. Unlike other diets, it has a measurable biomarker for success: the ketone.

 Nutritional ketosis refers to the type of ketosis promoted by a high-fat low-carb Ketogenic diet.
 As a general rule, nutritional ketosis starts at around 0.5 mmol/L and ends around 3.0 mmol/L.

-Above 3.0 mmol/L and up to about 8.0 mmol/L, one enters the realm of therapeutic ketosis.
+Above 3.0 mmol/L and up to about 7 or 8 mmol/L is still physiologic,[*] but one enters the realm of medically therapeutic ketosis.
 These higher levels of ketones are usually achieved by fasting, protein restriction, exercise, exogenous ketone supplementation, or some combination.

 When ketone levels rise above 7 or 8 mmol/L, it may indicate a dangerous condition called ketoacidosis.[*] (Note: ketoacidosis may begin as low as 3 mmol/L for type 1 diabetics).
 Ketoacidosis primarily plagues type 1 diabetics because they lack the proper mechanisms to shut down fat-burning.
 It’s rarely a concern for healthy people following a Keto diet.